Ó Meadhra

+Ó Meadhra is a Gaelic-Irish surname.
+According to historian C. Thomas Cairney, the O'Mearas were one of the chiefly families of the Dal gCais or Dalcassians who were a tribe of the Erainn who were the second wave of Celts to settle in Ireland between about 500 and 100 BC.

 Overview

-The Ó Meadhra clan were a sept of the Dal gCais, and the name is most common in the dynasty's homeland of north-east Thomond (nowadays north County Tipperary and adjoining parts of County Clare.
-The family's home district was centered about Toomevara (O'Meara's tumulus).
+The Ó Meadhra clan were a sept of the Dal gCais, and the name is most common in the dynasty's homeland of north-east Thomond (presently County Tipperary and the adjoining parts of County Clare).
+The family seat was Toomevara (O'Meara's tumulus).

 Members of the family were physicians and poets to the Earl of Ormond.
 The last Gaelic-era Chief of the Name was Domhnall Ó Meadhra.

-The surname is now anglicised as O'Meara, O'Mara or Meara.
+Ó Meadhra was Anglicized as O'Meara and O'Mara, both of which may not necessarily have an "O'" prefix.